kevinlin/ai-sdlc-playbook/docs/ide-rules/README.md

+---
+description: AI-powered IDEs use rule files to guide their behavior.
+This section provides comprehensive guidance on creating and organizing IDE rules for AI development tools.
+---

 # IDE Rules Overview

 AI-powered IDEs use rule files to guide their behavior.
 Rules allow you to provide system-level guidance to AI assistants and development tools.
 Think of them as a persistent way to encode context, preferences, or workflows for your projects.